You have read this article downloads /

 Are you interested in typography?
 Fontroduction is a little website that teaches you basic terms and classifications.
 Test yourself with a quiz at the end.
 A note: Music plays when you complete the quiz, so if you're sneakily using this as a diversion at work, turn your sound off first!

-You have read this article fonts / graphic design / quizzes with the title September 2011.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2011/09/quiz-typography-terms.html.
+with the title September 2011.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2011/09/quiz-typography-terms.html.
 Thanks!

 Reupholstered Steelcase chair project